Model-based Clustering with Missing Not At Random Data: Numerical experiments on synthetic data

-To evaluate the impact of the dimension, we vary the number of variables ($d=3,6,9$) and consider $n=100$ observations.
+We first vary the number of variables ($d=3,6,9$) and consider $n=100$ observations.
 The missing values are sequentially introduced with a MNAR setting.
 We compare the method considering the true mechanism (the one used to generate the missing values) with the EM algorithm for MCAR and MNAR$z$ values and the two-step heuristic based on \texttt{Mice}.
-Figure \ref{fig:xp2} shows the boxplot of the ARI for each scenario.
+This latter consists of first imputing the missing values using multiple imputations by chained equations \citep{buuren2010mice} to get $M$ completed datasets.
+Then, classical model-based clustering is performed on each completed dataset, for which the ARI is computed, Figure \ref{fig:xp2} shows the boxplot of the ARI for each scenario.
 First, the methods that consider a MNAR mechanism (MNAR$\star$) always outperform those that consider the MCAR mechanism and the two-step procedure based on \texttt{Mice}.
-Note that comparing the MNAR$z$ setting with the real MNAR setting that generated the missing data is difficult, because it is not clear how much the MNAR$z$ setting deviates from the hypothesis (depending on the parameters chosen for the mechanism).
-However, the MNAR$z$ model \replace{}{remains a good compromise, clearly outperforming} methods that do not consider MNAR data, \replace{}{while limiting the computational cost of the estimation in regard of more general MNAR mechanisms}.
+Finally, the MNAR$z$ model remains a good compromise, clearly outperforming methods that do not consider MNAR data.